d-michail/parmcb/README.md

 ## Algorithms

 The following functions are available which implement different algorithmic variants.
 All of them use a technique called _support vector approach_ in order to establish linear independence.
-There main differences are how they compute the actual cycles.
+Their main differences are how they compute the actual cycles.

 - signed graph